-CMAP hosts workshops, open houses, public hearings, focus groups, press briefings and other meetings to educate the public at places easily accessible to interested and affected persons and organizations.
+CMAP hosts workshops, seminars, open houses, public meetings and forums, focus groups, press briefings and other meetings to educate the public at places easily accessible to interested and affected persons and organizations.
 For each meeting, a customized set of tools are employed to both localize the planning process and to place local plans into context within the broader regional planning effort.